turanct/Screensaver/README.md

 ![Screensaver logo](https://raw.github.com/turanct/Screensaver/master/Matrix-icon.png)

+## What?
+Screensaver is a simple Mac OSX application that executes one shell command to activate the screensaver on OSX.

 ## How to use?
 - Get the Screensaver app from the [Downloads section](https://github.com/turanct/Screensaver/downloads) of this repository, or build it yourself.
 - Place the app in your Applications folder.